qianglise/openfoam/content/introduction.rst

 .. questions::

-   - What is
+   - What is OpenFOAM?
-   - What problem do
+   - What problem does OpenFOAM solve?

 .. objectives::

-   - introduce the basics of OpenFOAM
+   - Know the basics of OpenFOAM

 .. instructor-note::